- Are the MCR online classes offered live or pre-recorded?

 - May I take courses before enrolling in the MCR degree program?

 Yes.
 You may take classes as a “Graduate Non-Degree” (GND) student.
 This application process is separate from the MCR application.
 You can find more information at the Graduate Non-Degree website.
 You may transfer up to ten credits of coursework (taken as a GND student) after you have applied, are accepted to, and have enrolled in a graduate program.
 This equates to three classes, as MCR classes are typically three credit courses.
-If you are interested in taking one or two courses before entering the program, please contact email@example.com for a recommendation of which courses to take.
+If you are interested in taking one or two courses before entering the program, please visit the college’s Graduate Non-Degree webpage for more information.

 - Once I have completed all the required courses, is there a thesis that will be required to be written?